SL-bots/MultiUpload/README.md

-# HARP MultiUpload V2.0 👀
+# MultiUpload V2.0 👀

 #### _A Bot to Upload files to Many Cloud services.
 Powered by Telethon_

-_🎯 Follow me and star this repo for more telegram bots. @AnjanaMadu_
+_🎯 Follow me and star this repo for more telegram bots._

 <p align="center">
   <img src="https://telegra.ph/file/4e567b442c79d6379d198.jpg">